-Brassicas are specialty forage crops: potentially high yielding, high quality seasonal crops that are established during the warmer months to fill a summer, autumn or winter feed gap.
+Brassicas are specialty forage crops established in the warmer months to provide high yield, high quality to meet the autumn or winter feed gap.

 Sowing rates vary widely, and depend on many factors including:

 - condition of the seed-bed at sowing time, method and accuracy of sowing equipment

 - seed size; and

 - length of time to maturity.